 His latest projects embrace the worlds of pop music, motion pictures and the theatre (the stage adaptation of FOOTLOOSE features nine new songs by Snow; he also contributed material for Amanda McBroom's HEARTBEATS).
 Snow contributed a song to Joe Cocker's 2002 release, No Ordinary World and songs on both of Christina Aguilera's English and Spanish language albums.

-Tom Snow attended the Berklee College of Music.
-He is a member of the Academy of Motion Picture Arts and Sciences, the National Academy of Songwriters and the National Academy of Recording Arts and Sciences.
+Tom Snow attended the Berklee College of Music and was awarded the Distinguished Alumnus Award in 2000.
+He is a member of the Academy of Motion Picture Arts and Sciences.

 Songs Associated this writer